devspace-sh/devspace/docs/pages/chart/customization/add-component.md

     - name: MYSQL_DATABASE
       value: "mydatabase"
   service:
-    name: mysql
+    name: mysql-service-name
     ports:
     - externalPort: 3306
       containerPort: 3306
 ```

-You can redeploy the application now with `devspace deploy` and you should be able to access the mysql database within your default component via: `mysql://root:yourpassword@mysql:3306/mydatabase`.
+You can redeploy the application now with `devspace deploy` and you should be able to access the mysql database within your default component via: `mysql://root:yourpassword@mysql-service-name:3306/mydatabase`.

 However the mysql database is currently running without persistent the data.
 Add a persistent volume path to the component and run `devspace deploy`: